NVIDIA/OptiX_Apps/README.md

 NEW: It's now a standalone solution because it shows how to use the native CMake LANGUAGES CUDA feature to build an application which uses native CUDA kernels compiled to binary code and called with the CUDA runtime chevron `<<<>>>` operator, as well as OptiX device code translated to OptiX-IR or PTX modules, which is done via a CMake `Object Library`.

 To build it, a separate solution needs to be built using the `GLTF_renderer/CMakeLists.txt` directly!
-It requires OptiX SDK 8.0.0 or OptiX SDK 7.7.0 to build.
+It requires OptiX SDK 7.7.0 or newer to build.
 See more details in the **Building** chapter.

 Please refer to the specific [README.md](./apps/GLTF_renderer/doc/README.md) inside the `GLTF_renderer/doc` folder for an explanation of its features and limitations.